tiagohenriquee/tiagohenriquee/README.md

 # About Me

-I'm a **Full Stack Developer and Computer Engineering student** focused on building **scalable web systems and modern infrastructure environments**.
+I'm a **Computer Engineer and Full Stack Developer** focused on building **scalable web systems and modern infrastructure environments**.

 My work combines **software development and infrastructure engineering**, allowing me to design and deploy complete **production-ready systems**.

-Currently working on **digital systems and platforms for the public sector**, where I develop and deploy applications used by municipal services.
+Currently working on **digital systems and platforms for the public sector**, developing and deploying applications used by municipal services.

-Main interests:
+I have strong interest in:

 * System architecture
 * DevOps and infrastructure automation